SWP-Ubau-SoSe2014-Haskell/SWPSoSe14/README.md

 ## Branching model

-Currently, there are several team branches and one main development branch, `master`.
+Currently, there are several (long-lived) team branches and one main development branch, `master`.
 The `master` branch should always contain something that "works" to some degree, i. e. it should never break.